-The first question you should ask yourself when you want to go on a volunteer project is why you want to do this?
-It is important to realize that it is not a holiday and you are expected to work each day (usually not on weekends) and be interested in what you do.
+The first question you should ask yourself when you want to go on a volunteer project is why you want to do this.
+It is important to realize that it's not a holiday and you are expected to work each day (usually not on weekends) and be committed to what you do.

 How long should I volunteer?

 Our projects range from 1 week up to approx. 30 weeks.
-Projects have a specified minimum stay, then it’s up to you how long you can commit.
-In our experience the longer you stay the more you will gain, as your understanding of the project broadens, and you take on more responsibilities.
+Each project has a specified minimum stay duration, it’s up to you how much you can commit if you want to stay for longer.
+In our experience the longer you stay on a project the more you will gain, as your understanding of the project broadens, and you take on more responsibilities.

 What qualities should I have as a volunteer?

-The most important thing is that you are open minded about new cultures and experiences, flexible, proactive and determined to work hard - life can be much tougher than at home.
+The most important thing is that you are open-minded about new cultures and experiences, flexible, proactive and determined to work hard - life can be much tougher than at home.
 Most projects are run by local "not-for-profit" organizations, and these projects may be more or less organized – and resources are often very scarce.
-It could happen that the project will dissolve from one day to another and you may be forced to change project depending on what's happening in the country or region.

 Finally, remember that what you do is one piece in a large puzzle and all the pieces are equally important no matter how small or large.
-It may feel like idle work, even though it might be crucial for the project!
+It may sometimes feel like insignificant work, even though it might be crucial for the project!